dushmantha/TeachTok/README.md

 4. **Creating parameterized reusable components**: Leverage reusability by creating components that can be used throughout the app.

 5. **Code clarity and maintainability**: Write clean and maintainable code.
-Remove any stale, unused code you find during development.
+Remove any stale, unused code find during development.

 6. **Adherence to user-system preferences**: Consider user-system preferences such as color scheme, font size, and weight to enhance the user experience.

-## Tips for Success

-To excel in this project, consider the following tips:

-- Pay attention to the details in both the specification and the design.
-- Follow the provided Quality Bar for code quality and structure.
-- If you see opportunities for reusability, refactor your code and create reusable components.
-- Keep your code clean and remove any unnecessary or unused code.
-- Make the application adhere to user-system preferences for a better user experience.

-Thank you for your efforts in implementing the React Native Atomic Design Project.
-If you have any questions or need assistance, please don't hesitate to reach out to the project team.
-Good luck with your development!

 ## Project Folder structure
 <img src = "screenshot/folderstructure.png" width = "300" hight = "420">